Certified Translation

 Financial translation requires a translator who understands accounting terminology in both source and target languages, debit / credit / accrual / depreciation / contingent liability / impairment / restated balances each have specific equivalents in IFRS and the destination accounting standard.
 SiZA Global routes financial translation to translators with accounting background (often qualified accountants who do translation), and the translated report carries the translator's accuracy declaration alongside the original signed financials.

-Send the financial report scan, the destination country, the reporting standard (IFRS / Ind AS / US GAAP / local), and the deadline on WhatsApp +91-9220161774.
-We share the per-page rate, the working-day timeline (typically 7-14 days for a standard annual report, longer for multi-entity consolidated reports), and a written quote before translation begins.
+Send the financial report scan, the destination country, the reporting standard (IFRS / Ind AS / US GAAP / local), and the deadline; we share the per-page rate, the working-day timeline (typically 7-14 days for a standard annual report, longer for multi-entity consolidated reports), and a written quote before translation begins.

 Who uses this business-translation service